 Introduction to film analysis; concepts of film style and narrative.
 Topics include: documentary, avant-garde, genres, authorship, ideology, and representation.

 Students must enrol in the Lecture (LEC), one Tutorial (TUT) and one Practicum (PRA).
-When the 2023/24 Timetable is released, please see Timetable Builder for the schedule of Practicums and Tutorials.
+Please see Timetable Builder for the schedule of Practicums and Tutorials.

 Instructor: Mike Meneghetti